AnthonyNicholas/innerGalileo/README.md

 The goal of the inner Galileo project is to quantify & visualize metrics related to personal health - sleep, fitness etc.

+Dependencies:  Pandas, numpy, matplotlib, streamlit, pydeck, altair

-How to run: python3 process-sleep-data.py
+How to run:
+  python3 process-sleep-data.py; or
+  streamlit run process-sleep-data.py